High&Low

-High&Low (stylized as HiGH&LOW), is a Japanese action media franchise centred around the Exile Tribe.
-Produced by Exile Hiro, the High&Low entertainment project consists of television series, various films and other media, including music, live tours, official SNS accounts, mobile games, books, manga, anime, and temporary themed establishments, comprising an all-encompassing fictional universe.
+High&Low (stylized as HiGH&LOW) is a Japanese action media franchise centred around the Exile Tribe.
+Produced by Exile Hiro, the High&Low entertainment project consists of television series, various films and other media, including music, stage productions, live tours, official SNS accounts, mobile games, books, manga, anime, and temporary themed establishments, comprising an all-encompassing fictional universe.
 In 2016, it grossed 2.7 billion yen and was the 15th-highest-grossing media franchise of Japan that year.

 The High&Low franchise started in 2015 with a television drama High&Low: The Story of S.W.O.R.D., which was broadcast in October.
 One of its slogans was that every character in the franchise was a leading character.

 Overview

-High&Low's story began at a town that was once under the rule of a powerful organization called Mugen.
-But after a fight with the one enemy that they couldn't crush, the Amamiya Brothers, Mugen suddenly broke apart and became a legend of the past, and five new gangs that took control of the area were formed.
-Based on the initials of the five gangs that lead each territory, the town began to be known as the SWORD area.
+High&Low's story began in a town that was once under the rule of a powerful organization called "Mugen".
+But after a fight with the enemy they could not crush, the Amamiya Brothers, Mugen suddenly broke apart and became a legend of the past.
+Afterwards, five new gangs were formed and took control of the area; based on the initials of the five gangs that lead each territory, the town began to be known as the "S.W.O.R.D.
+Area".